What is a Drone? | Types, Working and Applications in 2025

 Other Types of Drones

-Brushless gimbal motors are used in these drones to stabilize the camera, ensuring smooth and jitter-free footage even during dynamic flight movements.
+Brushless gimbal motors are used in these drones to stabilise the camera, ensuring smooth and jitter-free footage even during dynamic flight movements.

 These drones are used for farming activities such as crop monitoring, pest detection, crop spraying, and precision irrigation.
-This helps the farmers to better yield and perform high-quality farming activities.
+This helps the farmers to produce better yields and perform high-quality farming activities.

 Brushless DC motors are used in these drones to provide reliable performance, higher efficiency, and the power needed for sustained agricultural operations.

-High-torque gimbal motors are utilized in these drones to stabilize cameras and sensors, ensuring clear visuals and accurate data collection in critical environments.
+High-torque gimbal motors are utilised in these drones to stabilise cameras and sensors, ensuring clear visuals and accurate data collection in critical environments.

 Also Read